tanishashetty19/Medical-Diagnosis-Using-AI/README.md

 #  Disease Prediction App

-A **Streamlit-based web application** that predicts the likelihood of various diseases like **Heart Disease, Parkinson’s Disease, Lung Cancer and Thyroid Disease**, using **Machine Learning models**.
+A **Streamlit-based web application** that predicts the likelihood of various diseases like **Heart Disease, Parkinson’s Disease, Lung Cancer, Diabetes and Hypo-Thyroid Disease**, using **Machine Learning models**.
 AI based medical diagnosis sytem.

 ## Features
 - **User-friendly UI** using **Streamlit**